We offer the Docker image zotonic/zotonic-dev which contains build tools and Erlang.

-- zotonic/zotonic-dev contains build tools and Erlang.
-Use this image for development work on Zotonic itself, where you’ll mount your Zotonic directory as a volume in the container.
+It can be used for development work on Zotonic itself, where you’ll mount your Zotonic directory as a volume in the container.

-You can use the zotonic/zotonic-dev image when you’re doing development work on Zotonic.
-Start the container from your local Zotonic clone:
+You can use the zotonic/zotonic-dev image for doing development work on Zotonic and Zotonic sites.

 $ git clone https://github.com/zotonic/zotonic.git

-$ bin/zotonic debug
+bash-4.4$ bin/zotonic debug

 Zotonic status page at

 You can also run other commands in the container, such as running the tests: